Websoft9Archive/ansible-template/docs/stack-accounts.md

 * MySQL administrator username: `root`
 * MySQL administrator password: Get it from the file of your server */credentials/password.txt*

+> If you want to log in MySQL, refer to [MySQL Web interface Management](/admin-mysql.md)

 ## Linux

 * Host Name: Server's Internet IP or Public IP of your Instance